World Christianities Senior Seminar

 - Revd Jesse Zink (Director of the Cambridge Centre for Christianity Worldwide)

-The seminar is held on Wednesdays at 4.30 pm in the Lightfoot Room, Faculty of Divinity.
+Meetings will be held in the Faculty of Divinity on Wednesdays at 4.30 pm in the Lightfoot Room.

 - 18th January 2017: ‘Renewing a Theology of Christian Mission: Critical and Constructive Migrations’ ~ Rev. Dr. Robert Heaney, Virginia Theological Seminary

 - 15th February 2017: ‘The Public Nature of Chinese Christianity’ ~ Dr. Alexander Chow, University of Edinburgh

 The Henry Martyn Lectures will also take place this term.
 They will be held at 5.30pm in the Runcie Room.